AImageLab-zip/IM-Fuse/README.md

 BrainchMark is the main package in this repository for benchmarking brain tumor segmentation with missing imaging modalities.

 The code you should actually use lives in `src/brainchmark`.
 The rest of the repo includes legacy model folders and older experiment workspaces that are still useful for reference, but the maintained CLI and package surface is `brainchmark`.

+We also encourage fellow researchers to extend the repository and open PRs with new models, trainers, datasets, and evaluation ideas.
+More detail: [docs/extending.md](docs/extending.md).

 ## Installation

 The package metadata currently pins Python to `3.12.13`.

 Recommended setup with `uv`:

+Ensure that `uv` is installed system-wide before running the setup steps below.

 ```bash
 git clone https://github.com/AImageLab-zip/IM-Fuse